Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 • Taking care of the unit.

-• The tenant will pay rent on time.
+• The renter will pay on time.

 • Keeping noise levels down.